Travel & Stay

 Most located conveniently near The Springs Resort in town:

-The Springs Resort & Spa – Your home base!
-We have 24 hour access to the hot springs pools (up to 144 °F)
+• The Springs Resort & Spa – Your home base!
+We have 24 hour access to the hot springs pools.

-Root House Coffee Shop — Coffee shop right next door to The Springs Resort.
-Good spot for a morning cup or bite to eat.
+• Root House Coffee Shop — Coffee shop right next door to The Springs Resort.
+Good spot for a morning coffee or bite to eat.

-Riff Raff Brewing Co. – Great beer and an even better patio view overlooking the creek.
-Perfect for a casual drink or afternoon hang.
+• Riff Raff Brewing Co. – Great beer and an even better patio view overlooking the creek.
+Perfect for a casual lunch or afternoon hang.